 It is possible to have a good brushing technique and bleed due to the presence of bacterial plaque, this is because the hygiene materials used are not adequate.

-Mouth rinses are solutions designed for dental hygiene, currently, there are compositions available for different needs, the mouthwash has the advantage that it reaches all the spaces of the oral cavity
+Mouth rinses are solutions that are designed for dental hygiene.
+Currently, there are compositions available for different needs.
+Mouthwash has the advantage of reaching all the spaces in the mouth.

 Dentists make use of mouthwashes containing anti-inflammatory and antibiotic medications to treat moderate and severe cases of gingivitis and other dental diseases.

-Trauma bleeds are a punctual event, isolated from an inflammatory process of the gums, instead of frequent bleeding during brushing, during chewing and even doing nothing, represents an important degree of inflammation of the gum tissue, in this case, it is recommended to consult with a dentist.
+Trauma bleeds are a punctual event, isolated from an inflammatory process of the gums.
+Frequent bleeding during brushing, chewing, and even at rest represents a significant degree of gum inflammation, requiring dental consultation.

 Check out our before & after gallery!